Dark Ages (historiography): Petrarch

 The idea of a Dark Age originated with the Tuscan scholar Petrarch in the 1330s.
 Writing of the past, he said: "Amidst the errors there shone forth men of genius; no less keen were their eyes, although they were surrounded by darkness and dense gloom".
 Christian writers, including Petrarch himself, had long used traditional metaphors of 'light versus darkness' to describe 'good versus evil'.
 Petrarch was the first to give the metaphor secular meaning by reversing its application.
 He now saw classical antiquity, so long considered a 'dark' age for its lack of Christianity, in the 'light' of its cultural achievements, while Petrarch's own time, allegedly lacking such cultural achievements, was seen as the age of darkness.

 From his perspective on the Italian peninsula, Petrarch saw the Roman period and classical antiquity as an expression of greatness.
 He spent much of his time traveling through Europe, rediscovering and republishing classic Latin and Greek texts.
 He wanted to restore the Latin language to its former purity.
 Renaissance humanists saw the preceding 900 years as a time of stagnation, with history unfolding not along the religious outline of Saint Augustine's Six Ages of the World, but in cultural (or secular) terms through progressive development of classical ideals, literature, and art.

 Petrarch wrote that history had two periods: the classic period of Greeks and Romans, followed by a time of darkness in which he saw himself living.
 In around 1343, in the conclusion of his epic Africa, he wrote: "My fate is to live among varied and confusing storms.
 But for you perhaps, if as I hope and wish you will live long after me, there will follow a better age.
 This sleep of forgetfulness will not last forever.
 When the darkness has been dispersed, our descendants can come again in the former pure radiance."
 In the 15th century, historians Leonardo Bruni and Flavio Biondo developed a three-tier outline of history.
 They used Petrarch's two ages, plus a modern, 'better age', which they believed the world had entered.
-Later the term 'Middle Ages' – Latin media tempestas (1469) or medium aevum (1604) – was used to describe the period of supposed decline.
+Later, the term 'Middle Ages' – Latin media tempestas (1469) or medium aevum (1604), was used to describe the period of supposed decline.

 Reformation

-During the Reformations of the 16th and 17th centuries, Protestants generally had a similar view to Renaissance humanists such as Petrarch, but also added an anti-Catholic perspective.
-They saw classical antiquity as a golden time, not only because of its Latin literature, but also because it witnessed the beginnings of Christianity.
-They promoted the idea that the 'Middle Age' was a time of darkness also because of corruption within the Catholic Church, such as: popes ruling as kings, veneration of saints' relics, a licentious priesthood, and institutionalized moral hypocrisy.
+During the Reformations of the 16th and 17th centuries, Protestants generally had a similar view of history as Renaissance humanists such as Petrarch, but they added an anti-Catholic perspective.
+The Lutheran Magdeburg Centuries are a notable example of such a view.
+Protestants saw classical antiquity as a golden time, not only because of its Latin literature, but because it witnessed the beginnings of Christianity.
+They promoted the idea that the 'Middle Age' was a time of darkness because of corruption within the Catholic Church, such as popes ruling as kings, veneration of saints' relics, a licentious priesthood, and institutionalized moral hypocrisy.